abiquo/code-review-dashboard/README.md

 Code review dashboard
 =====================

 A dashboard to see the status of all opened pull requests.
+It is configurable and extensible so you can customize the information that is shown for each pull request.
+The `basic` template provided as an example shows the pull requests classified in three columns:

 * **Cold** pull requests are the ones where no one has given a +1.
 * **Hot!** ones are those that are waiting for the last +1 to be merged.
 * **Burning** pull requests are those that are ready to be merged.

+It also shows in red the pull requests that have been without activity in the configured days, and shows in green the pull requests where the current user has participated.

 Requirements
 ------------